Abergavenny to Lambourne

 Left my B&B in Abergavenny at 8.45 with short sleeves and decided to stick with the A40 as far as Monmouth.
 It turned out to be a wise decision as climbs were a minimum and I breezed along during those early kilometres tipping 30 km/ hr.

 Within an hour I was in Monmouth and took a bit of a detour through the town.
 It has a historic town gate built in 1270 on a bridge ( the only surviving one in Britain) which had been used as a toll house, a jail and a dwelling house over the years.
+There were other restored buildings on every street and a town park showing the onset of autumn.

 In Monmouth, I left the A40, crossed the Wye and headed for the Forest of Dean.